 All the signed interconnection contracts including prices agreed upon by the parties shall be reported to the NCC for file.
-The NCC, in its sole discretion, may disclose a part or the whole of the interconnection agreement which is entered into by the dominant market player and other telecom operator(s).
+The NCC, in its sole discretion, may disclose a part or the whole of the interconnection agreements entered into by the dominant market player and other telecom operator(s).